-Historical changes in the key climate variables relevant to agricultural production including temperature, evaporation, rainfall, sea surface temperature, hot days, duration of warm periods and length of growing season are summarised in Table 1.
+Historical changes in the key climate variables relevant to agricultural production including temperature, evaporation, rainfall, sea surface temperature, hot days, duration of cold periods and growing season length are summarised in Table 1.
 Table 2 provides information on the historical means for the key variables and the projected changes for 2030.
 Projections of rainfall changes are less clear than those of temperature.
-In WBB changes by 2030 are within the bounds of existing natural climate variability, and by 2090 models show either little change or a slight decrease in rainfall (Dowdy et al. 2015).
+In SEQ changes by 2030 are within the bounds of existing natural climate variability, and by 2090 models show either little change or a slight decrease in rainfall (Dowdy et al 2015).